syncfusion-content/xamarin-docs/Xamarin/ProgressBar/GettingStarted.md

 ### Android

-The Android launches the linear and circular progress bar without any additional configuration.
+The Android platform does not require any additional configuration to render the progress bar.

 ## Initialize the progress bar